Long time existence for the bosonic membrane in the light cone gauge: Introduction and Main Results

-which satisfies the constraint equation (\ref{E1-1R0}), where $v^m$ is a unique smooth solution of nonlinear degenerate hyperbolic system (\ref{E1-2}) with initial data (\ref{E1-3})-(\ref{E1-4}). \end{theorem}
+which satisfies the constraint equation (\ref{E1-1R0}), where $v^m$ is a unique smooth solution of nonlinear degenerate hyperbolic system (\ref{E1-2}) with initial data (\ref{E1-3})--(\ref{E1-4}). \end{theorem}

-We will construct a suitable Nash-Moser iteration scheme to prove Theorem 1.1-1.2.
-Since the proof process is similar, we only give the proof details on the Theorem 1.2.
+In Theorem 1, $\varepsilon$ is a sufficient small positive parameter.
+Since the smooth solution of (\ref{E1-0}) which is constructed in section 3, exists on $[0,\frac{T}{\sqrt{\varepsilon}}]\times M$, our result gives a large time behavior of solution for equation (\ref{E1-0}).
+Rescaling amplitude and time as $v^m(t,x)\mapsto\varepsilon^2 v^m(\sqrt{\varepsilon}t,x)$, one can see that the $\varepsilon$ measures the nonlinear terms of corresponding nonlinear wave system.
+One of important factors of the converge of Nash-Moser iteration scheme is the sufficient small property of the parameter $\varepsilon$.
+In the other word, this iteration scheme only holds for a sufficient small $\varepsilon$.
+One can see section 3 for more details.
+It follows from the rescaling technique that the initial data $(v_0,v_1)$ is a small initial data, $i.e.$ $(\varepsilon^2v_0,\varepsilon^2 v_1)$.
+By the initial data relation (\ref{E1-4}), we know that the intial data $u_0$ is also a smalll initial data with size of $\varepsilon^2$.

 The organization of this paper is as follows.
-In Section 2, we establish the existence of linear degenerate wave equation that will arise in the linearization of equation (\ref{E1-2}).
-Section 3 is devoted to solving the initial value problem of the bosonic membrane equation (\ref{E1-1}) by means of a new Nash-Moser iteration scheme (For general Nash-Moser implict function theorem, one can see \cite{H,Moser,Nash}).
+In Section 2, we establish the existence of linear degenerate wave equation which arises in the linearization of system (\ref{E1-2}).
+Section 3 is devoted to solving the initial value problem of the bosonic membrane equation (\ref{E1-1}) by means of a new Nash-Moser iteration scheme (For general Nash-Moser implict function theorem, one can see \cite{H,Moser,Nash,R,Yan}).
 Furthermore, we obtain this solution is a unique solution in $\textbf{B}_{R,T}^{\bar{s}}$ (for $\textbf{B}_{R,T}^{\bar{s}}$, see (\ref{E2-35})).